apptainer/singularity-admindocs/admin_quickstart.rst

 Singularity Security
 --------------------

-Security of the container runtime
+Security of the Container Runtime
 ---------------------------------

 The Singularity security model is unique among container platforms.
 The bottom